Skip to content

 Examples

-# Analytical solution for Gamma with Uniform primary event
+# Analytical solution for Gamma with Uniform primary event.
+The default

 gamma_dist = Gamma(2.0, 1.5)